Kingston upon Hull: Media

-Hull's only local daily newspaper is the longstanding Hull Daily Mail, whose circulation area covers much of the East Riding of Yorkshire too.
-A free paper, The Hull Advertiser, used to be issued weekly by the same publisher.
+Hull's local daily newspaper is the Hull Daily Mail.

 The city was once served by three competing daily newspapers, all operating from the Whitefriargate area Eastern Morning News, Hull News and Hull and East Yorkshire Times.
-On 17 April 1930 the last edition of Evening News was published after the paper was taken over by its longstanding rival the Hull Daily Mail.
+On 17 April 1930 the last edition of Evening News was published after the paper was taken over by the Hull Daily Mail.

-Local listings and what's-on guides include Tenfoot City Magazine and Sandman Magazine (combined into single volume covering all of England, print version then made defunct in favour of online site).
-The BBC has its Yorkshire and Lincolnshire regional headquarters at Queen's Gardens, from which the regional news programme Look North is broadcast.
+Local listings and what's-on guides include Tenfoot City Magazine and Sandman Magazine.
+The BBC has its Yorkshire and Lincolnshire regional headquarters at Queen's Gardens.

-Radio services broadcasting from the city are community radio stations, Hull Kingston Radio, 106.9 West Hull FM (formerly WHCR FM) and Hospital radio station Kingstown Radio.
-The BBC's regional station BBC Radio Humberside is also based in Hull and broadcasts to East Yorkshire & Northern Lincolnshire.
-Commercial stations for the city Viking FM and Greatest Hits Radio Yorkshire (formerly KCFM broadcast from outside of Hull and are now part of a national network like Capital Yorkshire which has a base over 60 mi away in Leeds.
+Radio services broadcasting from the city are community radio stations, Hull's 107FM, 106.9 West Hull FM (formerly WHCR FM) and hospital radio station Kingstown Radio.
+The BBC's regional station BBC Radio Humberside is based in Hull and broadcasts to East Yorkshire & Northern Lincolnshire.
+Commercial stations for the city Hits Radio East Yorkshire & North Lincolnshire (formerly Viking FM) and Nation Radio East Yorkshire (formerly KCFM) broadcast from outside of Hull and are now part of a national network like Capital Yorkshire which has a base over 60 mi away in Leeds.

 The Hull University Union's student radio station Jam 1575, stopped broadcasting on MW.

-On 24 November 2013 a RSL (Restricted Service Licence) was given to new station "Hull Community Radio" broadcasting on 87.9 FM.